khraoverflow/NET-scan/README.md

 # release and usage :

-drop the khra-scan.exe on a machine you have a shell on and use the args above to start the scan.
+drop the net-scan.exe on a machine you have a shell on and use the args above to start the scan.

 i highly recommand compiling your own executables from code in VS :